webqit/webflo/README.md

 }
 ```

-Our overall layout-to-URL mapping for this application now becomes:
+Our overall handler-to-URL mapping for this application now becomes:

 ```shell
 my-app